 - The breasts are relatively small;

-- Breasts that are large and heavy can be lifted, but the results may not be as long-lasting as with a breast lift performed on smaller breasts.
-The weight of heavier breasts impacts long-term surgical results;
+- Breasts that are large and heavy can be lifted up, but the results may not be as lasting as with a breast lift performed on smaller breasts.
+The weight of heavier breasts affects long-term surgical results;

-- You have finished your pregnancies and lactations.
-If you plan to have children, you must postpone cosmetic breast surgery.
-Pregnancy can stretch the breasts and reduce their volume, which compromises the benefits of this surgery.
+- You have finished your pregnancies and breastfeeding.
+If you are planning to have children, you should postpone cosmetic breast surgery.
+Pregnancy can stretch the breasts and reduce their size, compromising the benefits of this surgery.

 If you are in good general health, with a positive attitude and realistic expectations, you are probably a good candidate for this procedure.

-A breast lift is performed under general anesthesia or intravenous sedation in an accredited cosmetic surgery clinic.
+A breast lift is performed under general anesthesia or intravenous sedation in an accredited clinic for cosmetic surgery.
 Different techniques exist to remove the skin from the breast and to reshape the mammary gland determining the location of incisions and scars.
-Dr. Christophe Desouches, your cosmetic surgeon in Marseille, will choose a technique based on your breast size and shape, areola size and position, degree of breast sagging, quality of the skin and its elasticity from the amount of excess skin..
+Dr Christophe Desouches, your cosmetic surgeon in Marseille, will choose a technique according to the size of your breast and the shape, the size of the areola and the position, the degree of sagging of the breast, the quality of the skin and its elasticity from the amount of excess skin.

-- Excess breast skin is removed and the nipple and areola are positioned in a higher position;
+- The excess breast skin is removed and the nipple and areola are positioned at a higher position;

-- If your areola was too large, we can reduce its size;
+- If your areola was too large, you can reduce its size;

-- The skin that was once located above the areola is lowered to reshape the chest;
+- The skin that was once located above the areola has come down to reshape the breast;

-- The scars are usually hidden under the breasts, although some light scarring can be seen vertically to the areola and around it;
+- The scars are usually hidden under the breasts, although some light scars can be seen vertically and around the areola;

-- The nipples and areolas remain connected to the mammary gland, which preserves sensitivity and the ability to breastfeed;
+- The nipples and areolas remain connected to the mammary gland, which helps preserve sensitivity and the ability to breastfeed;

 What will breast lift scars look like?

-These vary depending on the type of incision that Dr. Christophe Desouches, plastic surgeon from Marseilles, will recommend for you.
-It may hide some incision lines within the natural contours of the breast, but others will be visible on the surface of the breast.
+These vary depending on the type of incision that Dr Christophe Desouches, cosmetic surgeon from Marseille, will recommend for you.
+It may hide a few incision lines within the natural contours of the breast, but others will be visible on the surface of the breast.